Trump Declines To Say Whether He Has Full Confidence In Flynn

 After Missteps, Rumors Of Massive White House Shakeup

 "The president is evaluating the situation.
-He's speaking to the vice president— to Vice President Pence, relative to the conversation the Vice President had with General Flynn and also speaking to various other people about what he considers the single most important subject there is, our national security."
+He's speaking to the vice president — to Vice President Pence, relative to the conversation the vice president had with Gen. Flynn and also speaking to various other people about what he considers the single most important subject there is, our national security."

-Trump did, however, express full confidence in Chief of Staff Reince Priebus, "Reince is doing a great job.
+Trump did, however, express full confidence in Chief of Staff Reince Priebus: "Reince is doing a great job.
 Not a good job.
 A great job."

-The comments and confusion come after days of speculation that Flynn could be on the outs given that he may have lied or misled to Mike Pence when Pence was vice president-elect.
+The comments and confusion come after days of speculation that Flynn could be on the outs given that he may have lied to or misled Mike Pence when Pence was vice president-elect.
 Flynn has denied that he talked to the Russian ambassador about sanctions President Obama leveled back in December.
 Pence went on Sunday shows and echoed what Flynn told him.

 But Flynn backed away from the comments.
 Through a spokesman, he told the Washington Post "that while he had no recollection of discussing sanctions, he couldn't be certain that the topic never came up."